 To make matters worse these companies have also had the added safeguard against disclosing their ingredients, ever since the FDA deemed sanitary products – as “medical devices” …. and since medical devices don’t need to disclose their ingredients according to FDA policy, it may be quite some time until we know what truly lurks within these feminine products.

-What’s in Our Sanitary Products and What Are the Lifelong Effects of Such Negligible Exposures?
+So Just What’s in Our Sanitary Products and What Are the Lifelong Effects of Such Negligible Exposures?